Veterans

 Members of the Burl-Oak Naval Veterans also provide Veterans for visits to schools, Senior’s Homes and other Social Clubs.

-Please ask the HNVA club staff to reach out to Mike Vencel or Andy Barber on your behalf should you wish to avail yourself of one of our visits
+Please ask the HNVA club staff to reach out to Mike Vencel or Andy Barber should you wish to avail yourself of one of our visits.

 Meeting and Listings